Name tag: Other professionals

 Police officers usually often wear name tags on their uniforms that are separate from the badges that identify their official capacity as a law enforcement officer.

 So that nametags have a degree of privacy, nametags may be attached with velcro which can be easily changed.

 Conventions

-Loose associations of people gathering for conventions, and other events where socialization is encouraged, often wear name tags.
+Associations of people gathering for conventions, and other events where socialization is encouraged, often wear name tags.

 "Hello my name is" stickers

-"Hello my name is" stickers, first introduced by C-Line Products in 1959, became hugely popular.
-Many graffiti artists have been known to use these stickers as tags.
+"Hello my name is" stickers, first introduced by C-Line Products in 1959, became hugely popular and they have been widely used in both graffiti and sticker art.

+Name labels

+In the United Kingdom and Ireland, iron-on or sticker name tags may be used for children's clothing, to help return items if lost.
+Cash's (J. & J. Cash Ltd) of Coventry, England, is a prominent manufacturer of woven name tapes.